One Hour to Zero

-One Hour To Zero is a film made in 1976 by Charles Barker Films for the Children's Film Foundation.
+One Hour To Zero is a 1976 British film directed by Jeremy Summers and starring Andrew Ashby, Jayne Collins and Toby Brige.
+It was written by John Tully and produced by Charles Barker Films for the Children's Film Foundation.

 Plot

-Set in the fictional Welsh village of Llynfawr, Steve (Andrew Ashby) runs away from home after an argument with his father.
-His sister Maureen (Jayne Collins) enlists the help of his friend Paul (Toby Bridge) to find him, although Paul is initially unwilling to help.
+In the fictional Welsh village of Llynfawr, Steve runs away from home after an argument with his father.
+His sister Maureen enlists the help of his friend Paul to find him, although Paul is initially unwilling to help.
 He eventually finds Steve in an abandoned slate quarry.
-On their return they find the village deserted and are unaware that the village has been evacuated due to the danger of an explosion at a nearby power station.
+On their return they find the village deserted and are unaware that the village has been evacuated due to the danger of an incident at a nearby power station.
 They are unable to contact the outside world as the village's only public telephone was earlier vandalised by Steve in an attempt to get money from it.
-While searching the village they stumble across Mike Ellis (Dudley Sutton) robbing the local cash and carry and Paul is locked in the quarry while Mike makes his escape.
+While searching the village they stumble across Mike Ellis robbing the local cash and carry and Paul is locked in the quarry while Mike makes his escape.
 Steve tries and fails to set him free but Paul's father arrives.
-While the two children are lost, Steve's father returns to his place of work - the power station - in an attempt to correct the cooling fault, and prevent the disaster.
+While the two children are lost, Steve's father returns to his place of work – the power station – in an attempt to correct the cooling fault, and prevent the disaster.
 He eventually succeeds with seconds to spare, and is reunited with his son.